gsoft-inc/sg-eslint/README.md

 ## Maintainers

-The following documentation is only for the maintainers of the packages.
+The following documentation is only for the maintainers of this repository.

 ### Installation